rod4n4m1/ibm-quantum-js/README.md

 ## Requirements (MacOS/Windows)

 * Node 10.x / npm v6.x
+* Standard account on IBM Quantum Experience portal

 **Note:** Depending on your Windows setup [windows-build-tools](https://www.npmjs.com/package/windows-build-tools) may need to be installed first.
-Also, for MacOS users, you should have **xcode-selec** or entire Xcode App installed.
+Also, for MacOS users, you should have **xcode-select** or entire Xcode App installed.

 ### Install